When Should You Review Your Insurance Policy?

 - Renovations or additions are completed

-Home insurance coverage should be based on replacement cost, not what you originally paid for the home.
-You can explore coverage considerations on our Home Insurance page.
+Home insurance should be based on replacement cost, not purchase price.
+You can review important considerations on our home insurance coverage guide.

 When Businesses Should Review Insurance Policies